mjmassicotte/Latin-101/translation2.md

 Parse fingēbat and tell me what conjugation it belongs to. fingō, fingere, finxī, fictus - to fashion
   Use of the second principle part makes this form of the verb imperfect.
 It uses -bat the third person, active, indicative, singular ending.
-  It belongs to the second declension.
+  It belongs to the second❌ declension.

 What type of adjective is huic, what case is it in, and what word does it agree with?
   Huic is a pronoun in the singular dative case.
 It agrees with the word feminae/"woman".